OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines.md

 1. Use the **connect** button on the VM to set up a remote desktop connection.
 ![](/docs/images/3048116/3277912.png)
 For more information, see [How to Log on to a Virtual Machine](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-log-on-windows-server/).
-2. In the remote desktop session, open Windows Explorer, and browse to `C:\WindowsAzure\Logs\Plugins\Microsoft.Powershell.DSC\1.3.0.0`
+2. In the remote desktop session, open Windows Explorer, and browse toÂ `C:\WindowsAzure\Logs\Plugins\Microsoft.Powershell.DSC\1.3.0.0`
 3. In this folder, you'll find a number of text files.
-Open these to view the output of the commands, and look for any error messages.
+Open these to view the output of the commands, and look for any error messages.Â
 ![](/docs/images/3048116/3277911.png)